JAlcocerT/JAlcocerT/content/blog/dev-auth-social.md

 #git init && git add . && git commit -m "Initial commit: Starting astro editor via NextJS and ToastUI" && gh repo create astro-editor --private --source=. --remote=origin --push
 ```

-> On this one, created main for the base functionalities and created branch to test the authentication methods.
+> On this one, created main for the base functionalities of a **markdown editor for slidev** and created branches to test few authentication methods.

 * https://jalcocert.github.io/JAlcocerT/creating-presentations-with-ai/#slidev